pantsel/konnect-platform-ops-demo/README.md

 | kong_version             | The kong gateway ee version to base the resulting image on | No       | 3.7.0.0        |
 | continue_on_scan_failure | Continue the workflow even if the security scan fails      | No       | true           |

-### Provision Konnect resources
+## Provision Konnect resources

-In this demo, there are two approaches of resources in Konnect.
+In this demo, there are two documented approaches for provisioning resources in Konnect.

 1. **Centralised**: A central Platform team manages all Konnect resources
 2. **Federated**: Every team manages their own Konnect resources